 I haven't received my certificate of completion for a course.
 How can I get a copy?

 You should receive your certificate of completion by email within 2-3 weeks of the conclusion of a course.
 If you did not receive it, or if a certificate is lost, please contact Meredith Lowe to receive another copy.

-Can I get a copy of my complete record of continuing education courses taken through UW-Madison?
+Can I get a copy of my transcript or a complete record of continuing education courses taken through UW-Madison?